tinychain/go-algorand/README.md

 It's just a POC demo and cannot be used in PROD ENV.

 ## Analysis
+Some problems need to be resolved:
    - Binomial distribution function used by `sortision` is too slow!!!!!.
--
+   - Amount of selected block proposers is too small.

 ## How to run
 Running regular Algorand algorithm.